|AT A GLANCE||PRICING||HEADLINE|

 Soft Foam Mattress

-This is Casper’s flagship mattress.
-They also offer the Casper Essential, which is their budget-level bed, the Casper Wave, which is their higher-end bed, and as of early 2019 they have tow new hybrid mattresses called Casper Hybrid and Wave Hybrid.
+In this review we focus on the flagship Casper mattress, however, the company also offers the Casper Element, which is their budget-level bed, the Casper Wave, which is their higher-end bed.
+And they have tow new hybrid mattresses called Casper Hybrid and Wave Hybrid.

-The original Casper is an all-foam mattress consisting of four layers.
-It starts with a 5″ layer of dense support foam on the bottom.
+The original Casper is an all-foam mattress consisting of three layers.
+It starts with a layer of dense support foam on the bottom.
 On top of that is a layer of what Casper calls its Zoned Support Foam.

-This layer was actually introduced in 2018 and is split into thirds.
+This layer was actually reintroduced in the last few months and is split into thirds.
 The top and bottom thirds are a little softer to provide more pressure relief for your shoulders, head, and legs, while the middle third is slightly firmer to provide more support for your hips and trunk.
-On top of the Zoned Support Foam is a layer of memory foam and then a layer of open-cell foam.
+On top of the Zoned Support Foam is a layer of open-cell foam that’s perforated.